Request for Patient Records

 Patient Medical Records (Law Offices)

-Law offices requesting patient medical records on behalf of their clients must also complete and sign the BHFD Authorization for Release of PCR.
+Law offices requesting patient medical records on behalf of their clients must also complete and sign the BHFD Authorization for Use & Disclosure of PCR.
 There is no cost to request records.
 For information on requesting patient billing records, please visit the Ambulance Billing page.

 Subpoenas for records can be served Monday-Friday from 8:00AM-5:00PM at BHFD Headquarters, 445 N. Rexford Drive, Beverly Hills, CA 90210.
 Please visit the cashier at Beverly Hills City Hall at 455 N. Rexford Drive to pay the $15 subpoena fee before serving the subpoena at the Fire Department.